faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 In this task, you will create a custom AI agent in Microsoft Copilot Studio, connect it to an existing Fabric data agent, and configure its behavior and orchestration settings.
 You will then publish the agent and make it available in Microsoft Teams to answer business questions using data from Microsoft Fabric.

-1. In a new tab, navigate to **Microsoft Copilot Studio** by copy-pasting the following URL into the address bar:
+1. In a new tab, navigate to **Microsoft Copilot Studio** by copying and pasting the following URL into the address bar:

    ```
    https://copilotstudio.microsoft.com/